-HIV is most commonly passed on through vaginal or anal sex without a condom.
+HIV is most commonly passed on through unprotected (without a condom) vaginal or anal sex.

-It can also be passed from mother to child at birth.
-HIV can be transmitted when injecting drug users share needles.
+It can also be passed from mother to child at birth, or transmitted when injecting drug users share needles.
 In rare cases, HIV can be transmitted through transfusion of infected blood.

 However, as their immune system becomes weaker they are less able to fight common infections, for example, pneumonia or tuberculosis.
 As the immune system also plays a role in preventing the development of cancer, people with HIV are more likely to acquire certain cancers.

+Testing for HIV involves taking a small sample of blood for analysis.
+The test is either sent away to a laboratory and results come back in a few days, or same-day tests can give an instant result.
 If you are getting a test in clinic, this is usually from a nurse who will take a blood sample with a needle.
-We also offer Rapid HIV tests, which use a blood finger prick test, and offer instant results (visit our clinic to get a Rapid HIV tests).
+Some clinics, such as Brook Southend, also offer Rapid HIV tests, which use a blood finger prick test, and offer instant results.

 There is no cure for HIV, but there are treatments that enable people to live a long and healthy life.
 Most treatments for HIV involve taking anti-viral medications.